tobigun/EavesDrum/README.md

     - Set it in a way that you can reach a signal level of 100% when you hit the pad the hardest way you would in your playing style.
     - If you set the max. too low, the detected signal level will be 100% even if you did not hit the pad with the highest intensity.
   - If you enable monitoring for the pad it should be easy to find the correct values.
-  - For cymbals with switched for edge and cup you will only have a **minimum threshold** for each switch instead of a range.
+  - For cymbals with switches for edge and cup you will only have a **minimum threshold** for each switch instead of a range.
     - This determines at which level the switch is considered to be closed or opened.

 - **Scan Time** determines the time to search for a peak
 - **Mask Time** can be used to reduce false retriggers
-- **Curve Type** lets you change the trigger behavior for low or high intensity hits, i.e. you can shift the sensitivy more to the lower or higher intensities
+- **Curve Type** lets you change the trigger behavior for low or high intensity hits, i.e. you can shift the sensitivity more to the lower or higher intensities
 - **Head/Rim Bias** is only for drums (i.e. snares and toms) with at least two zones.
-If you move the bias more to the rim (i.e. to the right), the rim zone will more likely be triggered if both zones were hit at ones.
+If you move the bias more to the rim (i.e. to the right), the rim zone will more likely be triggered if both zones were hit at once.
 This is useful to assure that rimshots trigger the rim sound.

 > [!IMPORTANT]
-> When you change settings they will be applied immediately but they will be reset to the old values when EavesDrum reboots or looses power.
+> When you change settings they will be applied immediately but they will be reset to the old values when EavesDrum reboots or loses power.
 To keep the settings you have to save them with the "Save" Button (SD-Card icon) in the top Icon Bar.

 #### Pedal settings
 The settings for the Hi-Hat pedal are different from the settings of the pads.